ricardotoledo8/Course_Project_Getting_and_Cleaning_Data_JHDS/CodeBook.md

 *features* contains the correct names for the *x_train* and *x_test* dataset, which are applied to the column names stored in.

 *activity_labels* contains the id and activity names for activities.

+*tidy_data.txt* the output of R Script with the tidy data set.